-Field Horsetail (Latin name ‘Equisetum arvense’) is often referred to as Mare’s tail and is an invasive native herbaceous perennial plant (weed).
-Horsetail is easily recognised throughout the summer and autumn by its upright (5-60cm height) light green, fir tree like shoots (pointed green shoots with folded needle like leaves pointing upward around the stem).
+Mare's Tail or Horsetail weed (Latin name ‘Equisetum arvense’) is an invasive native herbaceous perennial plant (weed).
+Mare's Tail is easily recognised throughout the summer and autumn by its upright (5-60cm height) light green, fir tree like shoots (pointed green shoots with folded needle like leaves pointing upward around the stem).
 These shoots are rough to the touch as they have a natural hard casing.
 In spring, the plant first appears as light brown stems (20-50cm tall) with a fertile spore producing cone structure at the end of the stems.
 A single cone can produce 100,000 spores.
 As a perennial the above ground growth completely dies off in the winter.

-Unfortunately it is common to see hard standing (block-paving, macadam roads and pavements) damaged by Horsetail growth, where the rhizome has exploited gaps in these surfaces.
-Developers who have failed to identify and remove Horsetail under construction therefore do find this plant re-appearing through newly laid driveways and footpaths!
+Unfortunately it is common to see hard standing (block-paving, macadam roads and pavements) damaged by Mare's Tail growth, where the rhizome has exploited gaps in these surfaces.
+Developers who have failed to identify and remove Mare's Tail under construction therefore do find this plant re-appearing through newly laid driveways and footpaths!

 Control can be achieved by professional application of suitable herbicides.
 However the hard casing of the plant, its deep extensive rhizome system and spore dispersal make it very hard to eradicate.
 The application of herbicides should be seen as a control measure only in nearly all cases and unlikely to achieve complete eradication.